The Doran-Harder-Thompson conjecture for toric complete intersections: Preparation

 \subsubsection{The iterative structure of periods}

 In this section, we take a detour to explain how periods of a family of Calabi-Yau $n$-fold, fibered by Calabi-Yau $(n-1)$-fold, can also be computed using generalized functional invariants.
-Given a family of Calabi-Yau $n$-fold fibered by Calabi-Yau $(n-1)$-fold, the period of the family of Calabi-Yau $n$-fold is the residue integral of the pullback of the period of its internal fibration of the Calabi-Yau $(n-1)$-fold by the generalized functional invariant.
+Given a family of Calabi-Yau $n$-fold fibered by Calabi-Yau $(n-1)$-fold, the period of the family of Calabi-Yau $n$-fold is the residue integral (over a closed loop around $0$) of the pullback of the period of its internal fibration of the Calabi-Yau $(n-1)$-fold by the generalized functional invariant.
 This iterative structure has already studied in \cite{doran_calabi-yau_2015}.

 The quintic mirror family $\mathcal{X}$ of Calabi-Yau threefolds is defined by

 By setting

 the quintic mirror family is written in terms of the quartic mirror family.
 That is, for each $\psi\in\mathbb{P}^1-\{0,\frac{1}{5^5},\infty\}$, $\mathcal{X}_\psi$ is fibered by $M_2$-polarized $K3$ surfaces and the fibration is governed by the functional invariant